 So we are here to break that down and help shed some light into 2021 merch sales and what that might mean for $/head overall and for some of the top genres from 2019.

-We really saw the spike of concerts returning starting in June, so all data in this post is from June through August.
-To be transparent on where we are getting these values from, below is our resumé:
+We saw concerts return in June so all data in this post is from June onwards.
+The data below is derived from:

-Across all five genres we see $/head increases ranging from 7% (Hip Hop/Rap) to 58% (Rock).
+Across all five genres we see $/head increases ranging from 20% (Pop) to 40% (Rock).
 The most popular follow-up question we get after sharing how $/head has grown over the last 2 years is:

 “Is $/head in 2021 up because artists are raising the price of their merch?”

-And although that is a contributing factor, the average band tee price has gone up 9% compared to 2019, whereas the overall $/head increase is 19%.
-So even though we are seeing the average price of a tour tee increase from $32 to $35, that isn’t the only reason that we’re seeing these large jumps in genre averages year over year.
+A part of it, yes.
+The average band tee price has gone up 9% compared to 2019, but the overall $/head increase is 27%.
+So even though we saw the average price of a tour tee increase from $32 to $35 that isn’t the only driver for the rise in $/head.

-When looking into what else is contributing to the average dollar per head in 2021 being higher than 2019, we started to look at:
+When looking into what else is contributing to the average $/head in 2021 being higher than 2019, we started to look at:

 “Are more people buying merchandise at concerts?”